woodruffw/kbs2/README.md

 ]
 length = 16
 ```

-`kbs2` also supports a legacy generator configuration that takes a single `alphabet`
-instead of `alphabets`.
-This configuration is deprecated and will be removed in
-an upcoming release.

 These generators can be used with `kbs2 new`.
 For example, the following will
 use the `hexonly` generator when the user presses `[enter]` instead of manually